Skip to content

 removeVanillaTag: "scoretag remove vanilla_tag"

-Changes the block at the given position.
+Description: Set the block at the specified location.

 The first argument is a Block Selector, the second a location.
-It's possible to
+It's possible to deactivate the physics of the block by adding ignorePhysics at the end.
+Very powerful if used to trigger redstone contraptions.

 Example

+The objective will not automatically complete when using set.
 By increasing it the player will be able to complete the objective.
-When increasing or decreasing the stage
+When increasing or decreasing the stage you can optionally specify an amount to increase or decrease by.

 When decreasing the objective it will do nothing when the first stage is reached.